SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

     fromourtongues thanquaintphrases like \"the transit of civilization,
     \'yet the "master narrative" of early America remains essentially European- focused.\" (Richter 8)
+-   \"The paucity ofhistoricalsources and the enormous distances in time and culture that yawn between the twenty-first and seventeenth centuries make it impossible to see the world through her eyes. \" (Richter 9)
+-   \"At this point in our fractious nation's experience, it seems more than necessary and desirable to find frames of reference capable of embracing the common, if often excruciating, origins of the continent\'s diverse peoples.\" (Richter 10)
 -   \"Only after the establishment of large-scale European colonies---and the much bigger and more predictable patterns of trade they allowed--- did Indians begin to use imported goods in